AlbertoBasalo/api_bun/README.md

 # 🥖 API bun

 > [!NOTE]
-> A just-in-memory or file-based CRUD API server for rapid prototyping, testing, workshops...
+> An API server for rapid prototyping, testing, workshops...
 >
-> Your delicious and fast Rest API ready to consume.
+> Delicious and fast food JSON ready to consume.
 >
-> This project was created using [_bun_](https://bun.sh) v1.1.3.
+> This project was cooked using [_bun_](https://bun.sh) v1.1.3.

+- 🥖 Just-in-memory or file-based
+- 🥖 Open or secured
 - 🥖 For rapid prototypes
-- 🥖 For small pet projects
+- 🥖 For front end testing
 - 🥖 For educational purposes

 ## 1 🍳 Ready for ~~lunch~~ launch